 What is your favourite thing about being a Lonely Planet writer?

-I love learning about other parts of the world, and then showing them to other people.
+I love learning about other parts of the world, travelling to the world’s most beautiful places, and then showing them to other people.
 To be able to do that on massive scale is simply fantastic.
 I also like being able to write about people who are passionate about their city and who are working hard, to make it a better place.
 When I’m able to help make sure their efforts are recognised and rewarded, that’s a huge buzz.
 And then of course there are all those frequent flyer points which are a nice bonus!